 About Jr Iron Chef

 April 11, 2008 marked the launch of the very first Jr Iron Chef VT event.
 The project began as a collaborative effort between two leaders in the Farm to School movement: the Burlington School Food Project (BSFP) and Vermont Food Education Every Day (VT-FEED).
-Over the past nine years, nearly 3,000 Vermont students have crafted original recipes that highlight local and seasonal ingredients and inspire school meal programs.
+Over the past twelve years, nearly 5,000 Vermont students have crafted original recipes that highlight local and seasonal ingredients and inspire school meal programs.